maxdan94/cosineSparseMatrix/README.md

 - p is the number of threads to use (nearly optimal degree of parallelism)
 - net.txt is the input directed graph "source target" on each line.
 Node's IDs should be integers, preferably from 0 to n-1.

+It will print values in the terminal to plot a histogram with 0.1 bucketsize.
+The code can be modified for any other wished output, such as each pair of nodes with the similarity larger than a threshold (the output consisting of all pairs of nodes with nonzero similarity might be too large and not so useful).

 If the program does not scale, because there are too many hubs (i.e. nodes with a very high in-degree), then just remove links to hubs with the following command.

 ./clean max_in-degree neti.txt neto.txt